 An angry woman blames the polluted stream and well water for the illness and death blighting her village, Zhangyuzhuang, in Henan province.
 The cluster of paper and chemical factories about 15km upstream is discharging polluted waste water into the stream used by the villagers.

-According to the 2005–06 national environmental safety survey, out of the 7,555 chemical and petrochemical projects surveyed, 1,354 were located on the banks and shores of rivers, lakes and reservoirs; 2,489 were next to densely populated cities or areas; 535 were on major tributaries of key rivers; and 280 were on the upper reaches of protected drinking water-source regions.
+Thousands of chemical and petrochemical projects are located on the banks and shores of rivers, lakes and reservoirs; next to densely populated cities or areas; on major tributaries of key rivers; and on the upper reaches of protected drinking water-source regions.

 Poor environmental regulations, weak enforcement and local corruption mean that factories can discharge their wastewater directly into rivers and lakes.